 Energy meters used in conjunction with Net-Metered Generating Units shall record active energy.

-The meters shall be electronic, bi-directional type meters.
+The meters shall be electronic, bi-directional type meters with remote monitoring functionality.

 Meters with the capability of metering quality of supply parameters shall activate the monitoring facility on the meter.